jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

     - You aren't obligated to follow anyone and no one is obligated to follow you.
 - Don't compare your hidden life to another person's highlight reel.
     - In other words, everyone has flaws so don't worry about it when other people seem flawless.
-- Finally, computer-related addition is real, so know when to walk away when it is too much.
+- Finally, computer-related addictions is real, so know when to walk away when it is too much.
     - People with addictions aren't bad.
 They just need a little help.
 # More Features of HTML